euyogi/Notebook-CompetitiveProgramming/README.md

     }

     /**
-    *  @param  P  First point.
-    *  @param  Q  Second point.
+    *  @param  P, Q  Points.
     *  @return       One of the polygons generated through the cut of the line PQ.
     *
     *  Time complexity: O(N)
     */